chuyangliu/snake/README.md

     game->setEnableAI(true);

     // Set whether to run the test program.
-Default is false game->setRunTest(false);
+Default is false
+    // Set the map size to 20*40 before setting this to true. game->setRunTest(false);

     // Set whether to write the map content to the file.
 Default is false